shrey2199/LD_Meta_bot/README.md

   - Values :- It is a list of IDs of all the allowed groups and users who can use this bot in private.
     - To supply multiple IDs in config.py seperate by spaces.
     - To supply multiple IDs from Environemnt variable (Heroku & Docker) seperate by spaces.
+  - Default Value :- `[]`
+  - Use :- Users with ids here can use the bot.

+- `GROUP_IDS`
+  - Values :- It is a list of IDs of all the allowed groups whose users can use this bot.
+    - To supply multiple IDs in config.py seperate by spaces.
+    - To supply multiple IDs from Environemnt variable (Heroku & Docker) seperate by spaces.
     - Group IDs should start with `-100`
   - Default Value :- `[]`
-  - Use :- Users and groups with ids here can use the bot.
+  - Use :- Groups with ids here can use the bot.

 - `HEROKU_APP_NAME`
   - Values :- The Name of Your LibDrive Heroku App.